aantipov/alexeime/blog/widget-driven-development/index.md

 In 2009 [BEM](https://en.bem.info/methodology/) was born.
 BEM provided a set of recommendations how to define styles and how to name classes.
 Those rules were meant to solve the problem of style collisions and inefficient selectors.
 BEM encouraged to think of UI in terms of blocks, elements and modifiers.

 2013-2015 marked the rise of Components approach.
-React made it easy to split UI into components which were a combination of a markup (HTML) and logic (JavaScript).
+React made it easy to split UI into components which were a combination of a markup (HTML) and UI logic (JavaScript).
 It was kinda a revolution in developing applications and reasoning about applications.
 Other frameworks soon adopted that components based approach as well.

-The rise of build tools, CSS preprocessors, and techniques like CSS-in-JS and [CSS Modules](https://github.com/css-modules/css-modules) made it possible to include CSS into Components.
+The rise of build tools, CSS preprocessors, and techniques like CSS-in-JS and [CSS Modules](https://github.com/css-modules/css-modules) made it possible to include Styling into Components.

 ![](./component.png)